3052/blog/2025-07/chatBot/chatGpt-4-1-mini/readme.md

 - Appends segments for the same `Representation@id` if it appears in multiple `<Period>` elements
 - Uses **only** `net/url.URL.ResolveReference` for URL resolving (no other logic)
 - Prefers `Period@duration` over `MPD@mediaPresentationDuration` for segment count calculations
-- Outputs a JSON object mapping each `Representation@id` to a list of fully resolved segment URLs, with the initialization segment first if present:
-  `{ "rep_id": ["init_url", "seg1", "seg2", ...] }`